-Your local Area Agency on Aging (the names of these offices may be different in your area) is the best place to begin when looking for assistance.
-Local charities and nonprofit organizations, such as the Lions Club and Meals on Wheels, can also be great sources of help.
+Your local Area Agency on Aging (the names of these offices may differ) is the best place to begin when looking for assistance.
+Local charities and larger nonprofit organizations, such as Lions Clubs and Meals on Wheels America, can also be great sources of help.

-In my opinion, the most valuable items for seniors and their caregivers—things like free hearing aids and free dentures—are also the most difficult to come by.
-From my experiences as a caregiver, I have compiled a list of useful and affordable services and a roadmap for finding them.
+In my opinion, the most valuable items for seniors—things like free hearing aids and free dentures—are the most difficult to come by.
+Drawing from my experiences as a caregiver for my mom, I have compiled a list of useful and affordable products and services and a roadmap for finding them.

-Your local AAA will probably be able to direct you to a local provider, or you can conduct a quick search in AgingCare’s Adult Day Care Directory for a facility in your area.
+Your AAA should be able to direct you to local providers, or you can conduct a quick search in AgingCare’s Adult Day Care Directory for a center in your area.

 When it comes to paying for adult day services, most facilities charge nominal fees merely to cover their operating costs.
-Many offer services on a sliding scale, depending on a senior’s income and ability to pay.
+Many use a sliding scale fee structure that is based on a senior’s income and ability to pay.

 Eligibility requirements are different for each facility.
 For example, some centers will only accept seniors who are continent because they do not offer supplies or trained staff to change adult briefs.
-Other facilities may require a certain amount of mobility for those attending (i.e. they are able to get out of a wheelchair on their own or with minor assistance).
+Other facilities may require a certain amount of mobility for those attending (i.e., they are ambulatory).
 More intensive care and supervision are available at specialized adult day health centers.
-These facilities have a registered nurse on staff and can help seniors take their medications, monitor their health, and provide certain types of therapy to promote healthy aging.
+These facilities have a registered nurse on staff who can help seniors take their medications, monitor their health, and provide certain types of therapy to promote independence and healthy aging.